Oxygen left behind: Atmospheric Enrichment due to Fractionation in Sub-Neptunes using BOREAS: Atmospheric Escape Model

 \subsection{Hydrodynamic Escape Approach}

 We model atmospheric outflow using a 1-dimensional, spherically symmetric, steady-state Parker wind model following the methodology of \citet{owen_mapping_2023}.
-The general structure of the modeled atmosphere used to calculate mass loss is illustrated in Figure~\ref{fig:model}.
+The general structure of the modeled atmosphere used to calculate mass-loss is illustrated in Figure~\ref{fig:model}.

 We approximate the radiative region above the radiative-convective boundary $R_\mathrm{rcb}$ as isothermal at the planet’s $T_\mathrm{eq}$, extending outward to the XUV absorption radius $R_\mathrm{XUV}$.
-This treatment follows prior work on weakly luminous irradiated atmospheres \citep{owen_atmospheres_2016, owen_evaporation_2017} \mvnote{and is consistent with the tendency of radiative-equilibrium temperature profiles to flatten once stellar irradiation has been absorbed in semi-grey atmospheric models \citep{guillot_radiative_2010}.
-The interior-structure model used in this study also follows the same method (see Section~\ref{sec:models_params})}.
+This treatment follows prior work on weakly luminous irradiated atmospheres \citep{owen_atmospheres_2016, owen_evaporation_2017} and is consistent with the tendency of radiative-equilibrium temperature profiles to flatten once stellar irradiation has been absorbed in semi-grey atmospheric models \citep{guillot_radiative_2010}.
+The interior-structure model used in this study also follows the same method (see Section~\ref{sec:models_params}).
 Beyond $R_\mathrm{XUV}$, stellar XUV photons heat the gas to higher temperatures $T_\mathrm{outflow}$, driving a photoevaporative outflow.
 The outflow remains subsonic from the base of the wind up to the sonic point at $R_{s}$, beyond which it transitions to supersonic expansion.

-Within this structure, at smaller radii than $R_\mathrm{XUV}$, we also define the transit radius of the planet $R_\mathrm{transit}$. \mvnote{This is the radius at which the atmosphere becomes optically thick in transit photometry and it corresponds to the photospheric radius $R_p$ (e.g., in Eq.~\ref{app:rho_XUV}).
-The photospheric radius is equal to the modeled planetary radius $R_{p}$ (see Section~\ref{sec:models_params}), thus $R_p = R_\mathrm{transit}$, which is a good approximation for evolved planets but not necessarily young puffy worlds.} Finally, the Bondi radius $R_{B}$ associated with a locally isothermal outflow is:
+Within this structure, at smaller radii than $R_\mathrm{XUV}$, we also define the transit radius of the planet $R_\mathrm{transit}$.
+This is the radius at which the atmosphere becomes optically thick in transit photometry and it corresponds to the photospheric radius $R_p$ (e.g., in Eq.~\ref{app:rho_XUV}).
+The photospheric radius is equal to the modeled planetary radius $R_{p}$ (see Section~\ref{sec:models_params}), thus $R_p = R_\mathrm{transit}$, which is a good approximation for evolved planets but not necessarily young puffy worlds.
+Finally, the Bondi radius $R_{B}$ associated with a locally isothermal outflow is: